OpenPj/alfresco-process-services-docker-deployment/README.md

 The structure of the project allows you to configure and install extensions against the APS platform as the following:

-* admin/tomcat/conf: put here all the Tomcat configuration files
+* `admin/tomcat/conf`: put here all the Tomcat configuration files
-* logging: change your logging strategy here using logback.xml
+* `logging`: change your logging strategy here using logback.xml
-* properties: change here your activiti-app and activiti-admin properties
+* `properties`: change here your activiti-app and activiti-admin properties
-* activiti-license: put here your valid APS license
+* `activiti-license`: put here your valid APS license
-* docker-compose.yml: change here your deployment structure
+* `docker-compose.yml`: change here your deployment structure
-* Dockerfile: change here your container build for activiti-app
+* `Dockerfile`: change here your container build for activiti-app
-* Dockerfile-admin: change here your continer build for activiti-admin
+* `Dockerfile-admin`: change here your continer build for activiti-admin
-* extensions: put here your extensions (JARs or activiti-app.war)
+* `extensions`: put here your extensions (JARs or activiti-app.war)

 For more informations about how to build extensions please see [Alfresco Process Services SDK](https://github.com/OpenPj/alfresco-process-services-project-sdk).